 During installation of the lever, be aware of the internal clutch switch.
 Improper assembly can cause damage to the switch.

 - 5. Reconnect the clutch cable.
-Reinstall the lever C-clip and pin. - 6.
+Reinstall the lever bolt and pin. - 6.
 Adjust clutch lever freeplay.
-See page 122. - Tighten the adjuster nut and slide the protective cover over the adjuster.
+See page 120. - 7.
+Tighten the adjuster nut.

 MECHANICAL CLUTCH CABLE LUBRICATION